 HOW WE HOLD YOUR PERSONAL DATA

 a) For the purposes of providing treatment, the Therapists may require detailed medical information.
 We will only collect what is relevant and necessary for your treatment.
 When you visit our practice, we will make notes, which may include details concerning your medication, past medical history, treatment and other issues affecting your health (Health Act 1999, Health Professionals Order 2001, Health and Social Care Act 2008), alongside standard personal information i.e. name, address, D.O.B, contact details (phone/email).
 This data is always held securely, it is not shared with anyone not involved in your treatment, although for data storage purposes it may be handled by vetted staff who have all signed an integrity and confidentiality agreement.
-To be able to process your personal data it is a condition of any treatment that you give:
+To be able to process your personal data it is a condition of any treatment that you understand that:

 - Contact details provided by you such as telephone numbers, email addresses, postal addresses to be used to remind you of future appointments, provide reports and/or other information concerning your treatment.